cwilg/Azure-Lab/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of these peered networks is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting public access to the network.
-Load balancers help protect data availability on the network.
-If one server goes down for any reason, the load balancer will determine another server to send traffic to.
+Load balancers help protect data availability on the network because if one server goes down for any reason, the load balancer will determine another server to send traffic to.

-The advantage of using a jump box is that we provide a single access point from which we can access and configure all of our web servers.
+The advantage of using a jump box is that it provides a single access point from which we can access and configure all of our web servers.
 Further, we install a provisioner (Ansible) on it to automate such configuration across multiple servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system metrics.
 - Filebeat logs changes to system files.